Garrocho/Net-Opp/README.md

 # Net-Opp
-Transparent Middleware For Network Formation And Exchange of Content For Opportunistic Applications
+Pervasive Middleware For Network Formation And Exchange of Content For Opportunistic Applications